 Donna Krizek, The Coloured Pencil Artists Drawing Bible by Jane Strother and Ann Kulbergs Coloured Pencil Secrets of Success, to name a few.
 With the help of Mad Publishing in America, Richard is looking to complete his own book of Sketching & Drawing in Digital Media in 2017/18.

 This site is a representation of just some of Richards work as shown in the Portfolio.
 Particular interest is the Creative Process and Commission pages which explain how he does what he does and how people and companies can commission a piece of artwork or illustration.
 This site is for you whether you are someone wanting a picture of their loved one in coloured pencil, graphite, acrylic and digital or are a company looking for a project, idea or branded logo to be visualised and painted as a 3D illustration.
 Feel free to browse the site but the content is only a snippet of what he creates.
-For example, he completed his thousandth caricature commission last year and so the site only shows his most recent work for your viewing.
+For example, he completed his thousandth caricature recently year and so the site only shows his most recent work for your viewing.
 Please get in touch with him to discuss your needs on these and anything that takes your fancy.
-You can use the Contact Me form on this site.

 Please enjoy the site and remember to call back soon.